rgiosa10/airflow_1_cr/README.md

 ## Description

-For this project, I made a very simple DAG that a user can run on the Airflow graphical interface.
-It uses Bash to echo a user's name, save the echoed value as a text file, then uses Python to read and print the value in that file.
+For this project, I made a very simple DAG (`code_review.py`) that a user can run on the Airflow graphical interface.
+It uses Bash to echo a user's name, save the echoed value as a text file (`code_review.txt`), then uses Python to read and print the value in that file.
 Then, it runs three simultaneous tasks that each print a different random value from a list.
 The DAG finishes with an empty operator.

 #### DAG Structure:
 <img src="imgs/dag.png" alt="DAG diagram" width="640"/>